ldpercy/turtle/task/readme.md

 ### Bugs

+* Initial colour scheme loading is still a bit wonky
 * Eliminate the 5 extra vertical pixels
 * Chromium's colour picker goes offscreen
-* The commands box flashes white in ff after a dark reload - find out what's causing that
+* The command box flashes white in ff after a dark reload - find out what's causing that
 * Find out what's going on with the turtle animation to/from the origin - it moves weirdly for those

-### Features
+### General

+* Think about enforcing quotes for text commands, see below
+* Find out if I need to do any special escaping for 'funky' strings in value & title attributes (also if needed for textarea)
+* See if the summary/details markers can be styled a little more nicely
+* Check out what validation/cleaning I need for the command textarea & string
 * Get custom spaces, inclucidng polar axis and direction, working properly
 * SVG drawing commands that *do* move the turtle, eg a circle that moves the turtle forward by the diameter
 * Add a couple of origin/reset variants - eg one to go to the origin without resetting the heading
 * Re above, a general go to x,y command with/without line
-* Add automatic scheme selection based on the user's preference
+* Add automatic colour scheme selection based on the user's preference
-* Grid reactive to zoom level
+* Grid reactive to zoom level and/or turtle position
 * Multi-turtle
 * Looping
 * Custom space rules - size, boundaries, wrapping